baihacker/sb/README.md

   * -a
     * specify the arch field in compiler spec.
   * --
-    * all the options after -- will be appended to the compiler command.
+    * all the options after -- will be appended to the compiling command.
 * Compiler spec list
   * clang++.py
     * {'language':'cpp','name':'clang-pe'}